-5 Best Crypto Exchanges for 2022
+5 Best Crypto Exchanges of November 2022

 The way crypto exchanges work depends on their type of platform.
 Most crypto trading platforms are known as centralized exchanges, which function as a brokerage, acting as intermediaries between buyers and sellers.

-Users can deposit money into exchanges to buy cryptocurrencies or deposit their own crypto to trade for other currencies, known as crypto-to-crypto trading.
+Users can deposit money into exchanges to buy cryptocurrency or deposit their own crypto to trade for other currencies, known as crypto-to-crypto spot trading.
 Traders can expect to pay a fee for converting one crypto to another, like when exchanging regular currencies at a bank (for example, converting USD to EUR).

 In exchange for digital currencies, exchanges may accept a wide variety of payments, including credit card payments, direct bank transfers, credit or debit cards, money orders and even gift cards.

-Dedicated crypto exchanges will allow you to withdraw your crypto funds and transfer them to another wallet of your choice.
-Others, especially those that focus on other assets, like stocks — including Robinhood and eToro — only let you purchase the crypto but not transfer it out of their web wallets.
+Dedicated crypto and bitcoin exchanges will allow you to withdraw your crypto funds and transfer them to another wallet of your choice.
+Others, especially those that focus on other assets, like stocks and ETFs — including Robinhood and eToro — only let you purchase the crypto but not transfer it out of their web wallets.

 What are the different types of crypto exchanges?